Feature request #9493

 The current behaviour for both of these is extremely non-obvious and I almost reported a bug saying that the filter wasn't working.
 Both of these are the default for most search functions in most applications I can think of, including ironically, the filters in the WFS and Oracle add-data dialogs.

-#1 Updated by Etienne Tourigny over 7 years ago
+#1 Updated by Etienne Tourigny about 10 years ago

 - Assignee set to Etienne Tourigny